 Whitesnake leader David Coverdale wrote this song in Portugal.
 While it's typically thought of as an inspiring song about facing your challenges head-on, it's really a song about heartbreak and the loneliness that comes with it.
-The song documents the breakdown of Coverdale's first marriage to Julia, who he tied the knot with in 1974.
+The song documents the breakdown of Coverdale's first marriage to Julia, with whom he tied the knot in 1974.

 This was written in 1981 after Whitesnake toured the UK.
 The band went on hiatus when lead singer David Coverdale's daughter got sick that year, but this was resurrected in 1982 when he reformed the group and released Saints 'N' Sinners.
 The new version changed the line "Like a hobo I was born to walk alone" to "Like a drifter I was born to walk alone."